Top sights in Mainz for connoisseurs

 The Proviant Magazine - one of the Things to do in Mainz for Connoisseurs

-The Schoppenstecher and the Ranzengardist stand in front of the Mainz Proviant Magazine.
-(Map ) In a way, this building, which impresses above all by its size, has been offering products to savor since its inception.
-In this seven-storey building food was stored, which served mainly to supply the military.
-Today it contains a wine shop in which you can taste three wines of each winemaker from Rheinhessen.
-If you like a wine so much that you want to buy it, you get it for the farmyard price.
+The Schoppenstecher and the satchel guard stand in front of the Mainz provision magazine.
+In a way, this building, which is particularly impressive because of its size, has always been about enjoyment since it was built.
+This seven-story building was used to store food that was mainly used to supply the military.
+Today there is a vinotheque in which the winemakers from Rheinhessen can taste three of their wines.
+If a wine tastes so good that you want to buy it, you can get it at the farm-gate price.

 The Proviant Magazine is interesting not only for wine lovers.
 In the morning you can also enjoy a well-stocked buffet.
 In one part of the building the Carnival Museum is housed, where you can learn more about the customs of the carnival in Mainz.
 For us it is still too early after breakfast.
 We are not up to eating yet.
 And it's too early in the day to taste one of the Rheinhessen wines.
 Therefore, we go back to Schillerplatz past the stately mansions of former noble families.
 One of these houses the Institut Francais today.
 Others house offices and public institutions.